danieladorbecker/practica7/README.md

 # Practica 7 - Peripherals and Interfaces

-Contains source code of an HTML both in C and Python.
+Contains source code of an Server HTML both in C and Python, and an HTTP Server in Python.

   To access the C HTML Server type into the browser bar: